 - A PDU Session provides access to one and only one 5G VN group

 - A dedicated SMF is responsible for all the PDU Sessions for communication of a certain 5G VN group and SMF selection is described in clause 6.3.2.

+- During PDU session establishment procedure, SMF retrives UE subscripber data related to 5G-LAN type service from the UDM based on the DNN provided by the UE, together with the Group Subscription data , if it is not stored in the SMF.

+- When generating the corresponding N4 session rules, SMF creates the FAR and PDR based on the PDU session contexts of other group member UEs.
+SMF identifies the relevant PDU sessions based on the list of GPSI contained in the Group Subscription dataSMF provisions the FAR and PDR to UPF for 5G VN communication.

 NOTE 1: The network is configured so that the same SMF is always selected for a certain 5G-LAN group.